vanGoghhh/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a candidate

-1. Deleting a person while all persons are being shown
+1. Deleting a candidate while all candidates are being shown on the candiates tab

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all candidates on the candidates tab using the `list can` command.
+Multiple candidates in the candidates list.

-   1. Test case: `delete 1`<br>
+   1. Test case: `delete can 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: First candidate contact is deleted from the candidates list.
+Details of the deleted candidate shown in the status message.

-   1. Test case: `delete 0`<br>
+   1. Test case: `delete can 0`<br>
-      Expected: No person is deleted.
+      Expected: No candidate is deleted.
 Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `delete can`, `delete can -1`, `delete can x` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_
+2. Deleting a candidate while on the job listings tab

+    2. Prerequisites: Switch to the job listings tab using the `list job` command.
+Multiple candidates in the candidates list.

+    2. Test case:  `delete can 1`<br>
+       Expected:  The tab switches from the job listings tab to the candidates tab automatically.
+First condidate contact is deleted from the candidates list.
+Details of the deleted candidate shown in the status message.

+    2. Test case:  `delete can 0`<br>
+       Expected: The tab does not switch to the candidates tab.
+No candidate is deleted.
+Error details shown in the status message.

+    2. Other incorrect delete commands to try: `delete can`, `delete can -1`, `delete can x` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

 ### Saving data